decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

 ### Generalized Primary-Backup

-When there are $n>2$ replicas the new primary must do some more work to continue to maintain the invariant: **send the command to all the backups before responding back to the client**.
+When there are $n>2$ replicas, the new primary must do some more work to continue to maintain the invariant: **send the command to all the backups before responding back to the client**.

 Assume $n$ replicas with identifiers $\{0,1,2,\dots,n-1\}$.
 A major problem is that a replica may crash in the middle of sending to all the backups.
 We fix this using two measures:

-1. The primary sends the command to the backup **in order**, so messages first arrive to the next primary, then to the next next primary and so on.
+1. The primary sends the command to the backup **in order**, so messages first arrive to the next primary, then to the next next primary, and so on.
 2. Each ```replica j``` maintains a *resend* variable that stores the last command it received from the primary.
-If $j$ becomes the new primary it resends the last command to all replicas when it does a view change.
+If $j$ becomes the new primary, it resends the last command to all replicas when it does a view change.

 ```
 // Replica j